-Five servicemen involved in incident at Indigenous ceremony in Halifax
+Naval commander apologizes after five servicemen disrupt Indigenous ceremony in Halifax

 The Proud Boys Canadian Chapters Facebook page says they are “a fraternal organization of Western Chauvinists who will no longer apologize for creating the modern world” and do not discriminate on the basis of race or sexuality.

-A witness to the interaction says the men kept their voices down as the ceremony continued and left after about 10 minutes with little incident.
+A witness to the interaction says the men kept their voices down as the ceremony continued and left after about 10 minutes.

-A spokesperson for Defence Minister Harjit Sajjan said he has been made aware of the claim and his office is following it closely.Report Typo/Error
+A person close to one of the individuals involved in the incident, who agreed to speak to The Canadian Press on the condition that their identity not be revealed, said the men were on a pub crawl on Saturday.

+One was carrying the old Red Ensign to celebrate Canada’s 150th anniversary when they passed by the Cornwallis statue and noticed an upside-down Canadian flag with black markings, the person said.